 Ratanakiri has an average temperature of between 22°C to 34°C all year round.
 The rainy season is from June to October, it may rain heavily every day with thunderstorms and with temperatures of up to 34°C.

-The best time to visit Ratanakiri is from March to May since it is typically cooler with averages temperatures around 24°C.
+The best time to visit Ratanakiri is from March to May since it is typically cooler with average temperatures around 24°C.

 Here is our list of things to do in Ratanakiri Cambodia.

-There is an entrance fee of $2.50 and there is some food and drink stands at the entrance.
+There is an entrance fee of $2.50 and there are some food and drink stands at the entrance.